ibrahim-kocyigit/kocyigit-dsml/03_methodology/02_analytic_approach.md

 Choose the *primary* analytic approach that you will pursue.
 This doesn't mean you can't explore other approaches later, but it's important to have a primary focus.
 Document the rationale for your choice.

 ## Step 5: Document and Justify
-Document the chosen approach, the alternative approaches considered, and the justification for your selection.
-Explain why the chosen approach is the most promising way to address the business problem and meet the project objectives.
+* Detail the selected analytical methodology, alternative options evaluated, and the rationale behind your choice in the [Analytic Approach Report](./stage_report_templates/02_analytic_approach_report.md).
+Clearly articulate why the chosen method best addresses the business problem and aligns with project objectives.

----

-### Files to Create

-1.  `reports/02_analytic_approach.md`: This Markdown file will contain the problem framing, potential models/techniques considered, the chosen approach, and the justification for the selection.
-It will also include the preliminary data suitability assessment.
-2.  `references/`: If you find any research papers, articles, or documentation related to the chosen approach or alternative approaches, place them here.
+* Store any relevant research papers, articles, or documentation supporting your methodology or alternatives in the `references` folder.